Mind Over Matter

 This relationship between doubt and the loss of spirituality is made crystal clear by the Torah itself in the presentation of the aftermath of the Exodus.
 As soon as the clarity of vision attained during the splitting of the sea began to fade, the Jewish people were in trouble.

-The Rabbis interpret the juxtaposition of this 'contention' with the attack of Amalek as causal rather than circumstantial; it is our spirit of 'contention' that made us vulnerable to Amalek's attack.
+The Sages interpret the juxtaposition of this 'contention' with the attack of Amalek as causal rather than circumstantial; it is our spirit of 'contention' that made us vulnerable to Amalek's attack.
 Amalek is always ready to pounce on the weakness of Jewish confusion and uncertainty.
-As soon as Israel questioned whether the Presence of God was among them or not, there was an opening for Amalek to attack.
+As soon as Israel questioned whether the Presence of God was among them, there was an opening for Amalek to attack.

 HOW CLARITY CAN FADE